-This article originally appeared on Missio Alliance’s website and serves as an introductory framing to the series “Band of Brothers: A Case Study of Church Planting in Boston.”
+This article about women church planters originally appeared on Missio Alliance’s website and serves as an introductory framing to the series “Band of Brothers: A Case Study of Church Planting in Boston.”
 To understand Missio Alliance’s commitment to women in ministry, you can read more here.

 Church planting is as old as Jesus.